bestander/npm-git-lock/README.md

 1. Minimum dependency on `npm` servers availability for repeated builds which is very common for CI systems
 2. No noise in your main project Pull Requests, all packages are committed to a separate `git` repository that does not need to be reviewed or maintained
 3. If separate `git` repository for packages gets too large and slows down your builds after a few years, you can just create a new one
-4. Using it does not interfere with recommended npm workflow, you can use it only on your CI system with no side effects for your dev environment
+4. Using it does not interfere with the recommended npm workflow, you can use it only on your CI system with no side effects for your dev environment
 5. You can have different packages repositories for different OS.
 Your CI is likely to be linux while your dev machines may be mac or windows.
 You can set up 3 repositories for them and use them independently.

 ## Contribution

 Please give me your feedback and send Pull Requests.
 Source code is in `index-es6.js` which is running with no compilation on io.js@1.5.
 `index.js` is compiled with command `npm run build`.
+Unit tests are coming and welcome, I plan to add integration unit tests with a local git repo.

 ## License MIT